 While projects within development have gates, roadmaps, and timelines, companies should manage the front end of development (Discovery) in a very different fashion.

-A normally messy (and that is OK) innovation process has clearly defined funding and allocation stages, it has few rules within it.
+A normally messy (and that is OK) innovation process has clearly defined funding and allocation stages.
+It has a few rules within it.

-- The right basis of ideation or product lines are funded, and
+- The right product lines are funded, and

 Protected Space for Product Discovery with Criteria

 This protected space is defined only by fit and potential at the start and by demonstration of technology and product/market fit at the end.
 Use entrance and exit criteria to allow ideas to enter and leave the protected space or, if need be, to die off.
 This is also a good way to continually perform ongoing product portfolio management strategy analysis.